• Skip to main content

 • Use a stencil, or

-• Lightly dust ground cinnamon on top, or
+• Lightly dust ground cinnamon on top with a fine mesh sieve, or

 • Use a small squeeze bottle filled with ground cinnamon.